WheteThunger/VehicleDecayProtection/README.md

 Vehicle decay is already somewhat configurable in the vanilla game using the following convars.

-Minicopters and Scrap Transport Helicopters:
+Minicopters, Scrap Transport Helicopters, and Attack Helicopters:
-- `minicopter.insidedecayminutes`
+- `playerhelicopter.insidedecayminutes`
-- `minicopter.outsidedecayminutes`
+- `playerhelicopter.outsidedecayminutes`

 Row Boats, RHIBs, and Kayaks:
 - `motorrowboat.outsidedecayminutes`